-Sometimes you might be unsure which documents best match your question.
+Sometimes you might be unsure which documents best match your search.
 Elasticsearch assigns a relevancy, or score to each document, so you can can narrow your search to the documents with the most relevant results.
 The higher the score, the better it matches your query.

 In Discover, open the index pattern dropdown, and select that data you want to work with.

-- In the query bar, click KQL, and switch to the Lucene query syntax.
+In the query bar, click KQL, and then turn it off.

-Warsaw OR Venice OR Clear.
+Warsaw OR Venice OR Clear

 From the list of Available fields, add